Gothenburg Confident of Growth in LNG Bunkering

 Berth 519 (where red ship is), LNG bunkering will be possible via pipeline directly to ships (Image credit/Gothenburg Port Authority)

-The Swedish port of Gothenburg expects liquified natural gas (LNG) bunkering in the port to increase as the range of related services available to ship operators widens.
+The Swedish port of Gothenburg expects liquefied natural gas (LNG) bunkering in the port to increase as the range of related services available to ship operators widens.

 With Swedegas and Barents NaturGass joining LNG supplier Skangas in the port, the range of options for shipping companies purchasing LNG at Gothenburg "will be even greater", it said.